pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ##### Subscribe to the channel

-Before running publish, subscribe to the same channel (see Subscribe) or use the Debug Console.
+Before running the publish example, subscribe to the same channel (using the Debug Console or a separate script).

 ### Other examples